ameraj04/IDS2024F/homework/HW3/README.md

 The Venn diagram above represents the logical sum or disjunction A+B. The shaded regions include the area where A is true, the area where B is true, and the area where both A and B are true.
 This indicates that A+B is true if at least one of the propositions A or B is true, or if both are true.

-The Venn diagram above represents the logical product or conjunction A.B.
+The Venn diagram above represents the logical product or conjunction.
 The shaded region corresponds to the intersection where both A and B are true.
 This indicates that A.B is true only when both propositions A and B are true simultaneously.

-If either A or B (or both) is false, the conjunction is false.
+To represent the logical implication A⇒B using a Venn Diagram, we need to show that whenever A is true, B is also true.
+In a Venn Diagram, this means that the area representing A should be entirely within the area representing B.

 "Let A be "The alarm goes off."
 "Let B be "It is 9 AM."
 The logical implication A⇒B can be interpreted as: "If the alarm goes off, then it is 7 AM."
 This might be a true statement in some contexts (e.g., if the alarm is set to go off at 7 AM), but it does not mean that the act of the alarm going off causes the time to be 7 AM.
 In this case, while the implication holds true if the alarm goes off at 7 AM, it does not mean that the alarm itself is responsible for the time being 7 AM.
 The alarm is just a signal indicating that it is time; the actual passage of time is an independent process.
 This example demonstrates that logical implications can exist without establishing a causal relationship between the two statements.
 The relationship may hold true logically, but it does not imply that one event causes the other in a physical sense.